 Why Alabama Veterans Should Act Now

-Deadlines: June or September are the application deadlines for a number of 2025 grants.
+- Deadlines: June or September are the application deadlines for several 2026 grants.

 Eligibility Criteria for Alabama Veterans

-Veterans must fulfill specific eligibility requirements in 2025 in order to be eligible for grants for energy-efficient window replacement.
-The following are the most typical criteria though they differ depending on the program.
+Veterans must fulfill specific eligibility requirements in 2026 in order to be eligible for grants for energy-efficient window replacement.
+The following are the most typical criteria, though they differ depending on the program.

 A DD Form 214 or other proof of service may be needed for some programs.